PowerLoom/docs/docs/build-with-powerloom/use-cases/building-new-usecase/extending-uniswapv2-dashboard.md

 ### Steps to Implement the New Data Point

-1. **Fork the Pooler Repository**:
-   Begin by forking the [Pooler repository](https://github.com/powerloom/pooler).
-This will be your workspace for implementing the new feature.

-2. **Setup Development Environment**:
-   Follow the setup instructions in the [`deploy` repository](https://github.com/powerloom/deploy) to prepare your development environment.
-This step ensures you have all the necessary tools and dependencies.
+1. **Getting Started**:
+   You can follow [this guide](/docs/build-with-powerloom/snapshotter-node/getting-started#for-code-contributors) to get started with the node setup for custom implementations.

-3. **Configure Aggregation Worker**:
+2. **Configure Aggregation Worker**:
    In the `config/aggregator.json` file of your forked repository, add a new entry for your aggregation worker class.
 This class will be responsible for handling the new data aggregation task.
    - Define the `project_type` as something like `"aggregate_swap_events_2h"`.
 -   Set `"aggregate_on"` to `"SingleProject"` or `"MultiProject"` depending on your aggregation logic.